 Research conducted in higher education in Croatia indicate the need for improvement, especially when it comes to the position and needs of junior teaching and research assistants.
 Challenges identified include notably a lack of teaching competencies prior to entering university; the absence of opportunities for professional development (gaining and developing teaching competencies), frequent teaching overload, almost exclusively research-oriented academic promotion criteria, and a lack of connections between research and teaching activities (Ledić & Turk, 2017; Ledić & Brajdić Vuković, 2017).
-The lack of connections between research and teaching has been affirmed in recent research analysing perceptions of the teaching and research nexus among Croatian and Slovenian academics which showed that "Croatian academics agree with incompatibility of teaching and research much more than their Slovenian colleagues" (Flander, Rončević & Kočar, 2020, p.
+The lack of connections between research and teaching and research nexus among Croatian and Slovenian academics which showed that "Croatian academics agree with incompatibility of teaching and research much more than their Slovenian colleagues" (Flander, Rončević & Kočar, 2020, p.
 187).